auspham/SeptNotes/W9-lec9a.md

 # Refactoring

-The process of changing a software system in such a way that <mark>does not alter external behaviour of the code</mark> but improves its internal structure.
+The process of changing a software system in such a way that <mark>does not alter external behaviours of the code</mark> but improves its internal structure.

 A discipline to clean up code, a more effective designs.